Telefonica-Scientific-Research/FedEloquence/README.md

 Ensure you have:
 - Activated your virtual environment
 - Configured the `ds_config` file with appropriate training parameters for your hardware (gradient_accumulation_steps, train_micro_batch_size_per_gpu and train_batch_size)
-- Download datasets for the experiments and save them in /data directory:
+- Downloaded datasets for the experiments and saved them in /data directory.

-    Run the following commands to download the multilingual dataset in /FedEloquence
+        You can run the following commands in /FedEloquence to download the multilingual FL dataset and the monolingual datasets.

-    Multilingual FL dataset:
+        Multilingual FL dataset

             huggingface-cli download --repo-type dataset --resume-download aleixsant/alpaca_cleaned_8c --local-dir data

-    Monolingual datasets:
+        Monolingual datasets

             huggingface-cli download --repo-type dataset --resume-download aleixsant/alpaca_cleaned_{lang_tag} --local-dir data

     >   **Note:** Replace {lang_tag} with the appropriate language code for the dataset you want to download.

 ### Configuration Files